top of page

 John has been married to USAF veteran Karen for 15 years and has three children and seven grandchildren.
 He lives in Elkton, MD.
 He has a strong interest in history with a primary focus on books, medieval history and small boats.
 John has been a historical reenactor since 2003 covering the revolutionary era (1757-1814).
 He built a sailing gunboat that was part of the Age-of-Sail Maritime Alliance where he was secretary.
 He has also been part of two British artillery units, a redcoat unit (the 1NJV) and a militia group in Massachusetts before moving back to the Delaware area.
 Currently, he is secretary for his HOA and volunteers at the Delaware Military Museum.
 Go Navy, Beat Army!

-Secretary - Kevin O'Malley
+Secretary - Chris Williams.

-Safety Officer - Robert Allen
+Safety Officer - Robert Allen.